...

 Islamic Divorce: Understanding the Talaq Process

 The case involved a Husband and Wife battling it out in the 312TH Judicial District Court in Harris County, Texas.
-Twist in the case is that they are citizens of Pakistan and may already be divorced under Pakistan law.
+The case takes a twist as they, being citizens of Pakistan, might already have undergone divorce proceedings under Pakistan law.
 In Pakistan a Husband can divorce his wife simply by saying “I Divorce You” three times.
-This according to the article is called “Talaq” in Islam.
+This practice, known as “Talaq” in Islam, is outlined in the article.
 In this case while in Pakistan the Husband divorced his wife then they both moved to Houston.
 His wife then sued him in Houston for divorce.

 The relevant question then becomes what impact does a Pakistan divorce have on the current Divorce Proceedings in Houston.
 Wanting to know more I decided to look up the divorce with the Harris County, District Clerk.